kdbanman/conway_cann/README.md

 ### TODO

-- cell poking touch collision appears to have stopped
 - make the neural net ring trainable (whee math!)
     - training sorta works now. should fix above and try more stuff to be sure.
 - train ring on touch while grabbing